irenehsubayesBA/Bayes/Data Visualisation/README.md

 ----------------------

+***Group Project***

-Firstly, the goal of group project is to create a set of visuals to address the following business problems:
+The goal of group project is to create a set of visuals to address the following business problems:

 1. How do employees’ performance scores change within and across managers?